AaronBenDaniel/Guide_For_Downloading_From_Wattpad/content/posts/main.md

 **-> [🐧 Linux 🐧](/posts/linux) <-**

-Unfortunately, there isn't a written guide for running a Wattpad downloader on iOS.
-It is most likely possible, but I don't have an iPhone to test with.
+Unfortunately, there is a written iOS guide for only the Google Colab method.
+There are most likely more methods, but I don't have an iPhone to test with and write guides.

 **-> [🍎 iOS 🍎](/posts/ios) <-**